LennartAJansson/WeatherForecastsApi/Readme.md

 }
 ```
 ## Step 4 Using the mediators from the controller
-Update the controller to look like this:
+Update the 'WeatherForecastController.cs' to look like this:
 ```
 [ApiController]
 [Route("[controller]/[action]")]